 Eight of Cups

-After the new choices of the Seven of Cups we may have to leave behind an old self or situation that has either run its course or no longer benefits us.
+After the new choices of the Seven of Cups, we must leave behind an old Self or situation that has run its course or no longer benefits us.

 We see a man walking away from eight cups.
 The cups represent previous emotions.
-There are enough there to represent a major event or situation, so the man is not walking away lightly.
-If anything, he does so with purpose.
+There are enough to represent a major event or situation; the man is not walking away lightly.
+He does so with purpose.

-The man has also walked between the two sets of cups.
-This presumes they were once together.
+The man has walked between the two sets of cups, presuming they were once together.
 The man walking away has changed them.
-He has made a decision to move on, or has been forced or required to do so.

-One of the oldest epic journeys occurs in the book The Odyssey.
-This is perhaps the oldest piece of non-religious literature still read by modern readers and tells the story of the return from the war over Troy (which is itself the subject of a first book, The Iliad).
-The man on the card is the hero of The Odyssey, Odysseus.
+One of the oldest epic journeys occurs in The Odyssey.
+This is the oldest piece of non-religious literature still read by modern audiences.
+It tells the story of the return from the Trojan War (the subject of the preceding book, The Iliad).
+The man on the card is the hero of The Odyssey: Odysseus.

 Odysseus

-Odysseus had given a good account of himself at Troy because of his intelligence, bravery, guile, and common sense.
+Odysseus gave a good account of himself at Troy because of his intelligence, bravery, guile, and common sense.
 The trick of the Trojan horse was his idea.

-His journey back took ten years and his main aim was to get back to his kingdom before it and his family fell apart.
-Of the several hundred soldiers and sailors who accompanied Odysseus on the journey home, only Odysseus himself returned.
+His journey back took ten years.
+His main aim was to return to his kingdom before it and his family fell apart.
+Of the several hundred soldiers and sailors who accompanied Odysseus on the journey home, only Odysseus returned.

 Description and Symbology

-The card depicts a sense of walking away from something.
-It represents a loss that needs to happen before transformation to something better can occur.
+The card depicts walking away from something.
+It represents a loss that must happen before transformation to something better can occur.

-The card depicts a sense of walking away from something.
-It represents a loss that needs to happen before transformation to something better can occur.
+The card depicts walking away from something.
+It represents a loss that must happen before transformation to something better can occur.

-The man is striding away with purpose.
+The man strides away with purpose.
 He no longer wants to play a part, or it is no longer in his interest to remain.
-Something has ended or the man has something else to pursue.
+Something has ended, or the man has something else to pursue.

-The cups on the ground suggest this is an emotional or spiritual issue.
-The cups are split into two groups of four with a gap in the middle.
-They are incomplete, or the space in the middle is the place the man previously inhabited.
-Perhaps he has set out for the thing that was missing.
-Perhaps the incompleteness was inside him and he needs to move to fill that empty space in himself.
+The cups on the ground suggest an emotional or spiritual issue.
+The cups are split into two groups of four, leaving a gap in the middle.
+They are incomplete; the space in the middle is the place the man previously inhabited.
+He has set out for the thing that is missing.
+The incompleteness lies inside him, and he must move to fill that empty space in himself.

-In the sky we see an eclipse.
-This symbolizes a transformation.
-The man’s spear connects with the eclipse, suggesting he is the one who will be transformed.
-The eclipse also suggests the landscape is dark and may mean the man is leaving in secret or suddenly.
+In the sky, we see an eclipse, symbolizing transformation.
+The man’s spear connects with the eclipse, suggesting he is the one undergoing transformation.
+The eclipse darkens the landscape, indicating the man is leaving in secret or suddenly.

 Although the landscape contains equal parts of earth and water, there is no life.
-There are mountains in the distance.
-This suggests an untenable situation or difficult journey behind the man.
-He leaves a place that has scarred him, caused difficulty, or hemmed him in and prevented growth.
+Mountains loom in the distance.
+This suggests an untenable situation or a difficult journey behind the man.
+He leaves a place that scarred him, caused difficulty, or hemmed him in and prevented growth.

 Finally, the man is covered in red, denoting emotion.
-He has become emotionally detached from the situation he is leaving but that does not mean he is unemotional - far from it!
-The emotions now are ones of release and escape.
-His energy denotes new adventures and a chance to finally change his life for the better after a period of stagnation.
+He has become emotionally detached from the situation he is leaving, but he is not unemotional.
+The emotions are now ones of release and escape.
+His energy denotes new adventures and a chance to change his life for the better after a period of stagnation.

 He is ready and willing for transformation.